14 Ultimate Winter Spices To Keep You Warm

 A word of caution is to avoid eating chillies if you have throat infection as chillies can irritate the already inflamed throat.

-How to add chillies to food to relieve cold symptoms
+How to add chillies in food to relieve cold symptoms

 Technically not a spice but ginger powder can also be used in place of fresh ginger. (although I prefer the real thing as it has much more to offer)

-It has anti-inflammatory capacities and helps in fighting throat and chest infection.
+It has anti-inflammatory capability and helps in fighting throat and chest infection.

 Ginger also inhibits the growth of toxins and helps the body to absorb essential nutrients strengthening our immunity system.

-How to add ginger to food to relieve cold symptoms
+How to add ginger in food to relieve cold symptoms